NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/bots/botsOverciew.md

 The Upload control allows bots to be imported from a zip file.
 The zip file should be one that was previously shared using the Share feature.

 ## Conclusion
+This section is designed to give users a high-level overview of the Bots section of Model HQ.
+Please see our documentation for Building and Editing Bots for more information.